 So, what did George Calombaris tell us about MasterChef Australia?
 Here it is:

-REAL is a favorite word of George.
+REAL is a favorite word for George.
 He uses it a lot.
-So if you ask him what is the secret recipe of MasterChef Australia success – the first word you would hear is – Real, it is a real show.
+So if you ask him what is the secret recipe for MasterChef Australia success – the first word you would hear is – Real, it is a real show.

 George says they pick up contestants on the basis of their dreams, aspirations and their cooking skills – in that order.
 They do not pick up personalities.
 All contestants are all authentic, real and mature people.
 In fact, he repeatedly said that they are all great cooks and a lot of them are already running their own restaurants.